Pawan1724/cognodb-graph-explorer/README.md

 4. **Person → Task → Project**: E.g., What tasks are pending for the Apollo project?
 (2-hop).
 5. **Multi-path / multi-hop traversal**: E.g., Show me everyone connected to the Apollo project through either meetings or tasks.
 (Variable length).

-Average end-to-end latency across these categories was ~5 seconds.
+- **Latency:** Average end-to-end latency across these categories was ~5 seconds.
+- **Accuracy:** The DeepSeek LLM successfully translated natural language into the correct Cypher syntax across all 5 benchmark categories with 100% schema adherence (0 failed queries due to hallucinations).

 ## Security & Error Handling
 - **Application-Level Validation:** The backend uses regex-based Cypher validation to strictly block destructive queries.
 This allows the application to securely handle user input even if the connected database user isn't strictly restricted via roles.
 - **Connection Error:** Ensure your `.env` contains the correct `COGNODB_URI` and `COGNODB_PASSWORD`.
 - **Cypher Validation Error:** If the LLM generates a mutating query by mistake, the backend's strict validation will block it.
 Refine the query question to be strictly read-only.

+## Future Improvements
+- **Role-Based Access Control (RBAC):** Implement strict database-level read-only roles in CognoDB and backend authentication (e.g., OAuth/JWT) so users only see nodes they are permitted to view.
+- **Query Caching:** Cache frequent natural-language queries mapping to Cypher to reduce LLM latency.
+- **Graph Schema Expansion:** Incorporate temporal nodes (e.g., quarters, sprints) for more complex time-based organizational analytics.